PeterMarshall29/book1/_sources/jupyternotebooks/glossary.md

 Programming Paradigms
   Different approaches to writing computer programs.
 The most common paradigms are: Procedural, Functional, and Object-oriented programming.

+prvalue
+  'pure {term}`rvalue`' expressions including literals, function calls, arithmetic and logical evaluations and comparisons, whose evaluation computes the value of an operand of a built-in operator (no result object), or initializes an object (a result object is created).
+The result object may be a variable, an object created by new-expression, or a temporary created by temporary materialization.

 Reference
   The memory address of an object.